ejoerns/rauc/docs/basic.rst

 Artifact Repositories
 ---------------------

-In some cases, it can be useful to let RAUC update parts of the the system that should not be represented as slots.
+In some cases, it can be useful to let RAUC update parts of the system that should not be represented as slots.

 For example, in addition to the root filesystem, which is created in one step